Unemployment Insurance Information for those affected by Temporary business closures or layoffs due to COVID-19

 -You quit your job for a good well-documented work-related or medical reason.
 TWC may rule good cause if the work situation would cause a person who truly wants to keep the job to leave it.

 Examples of possible good cause are unsafe working conditions or a significant change in hiring agreement, or not receiving payment for your work.

 Examples of medical reasons are quitting on your doctor’s advice, or quitting to care for a minor child, or quitting to care for a terminally ill spouse if there is no alternative care provider.

 If you quit to move with your husband or wife, you may be able to receive benefits after a disqualification of 6 to 25 weeks.
 This is a disqualification of both time and money because we must subtract the number of disqualified weeks from your total benefits.

 If you quit to move with your military spouse, Texas lets you receive benefits without penalty if your spouse has a permanent change of station longer than 120 days, or a tour of duty longer than one year.

-To apply, click on Unemployment Insurance.
+To apply, click HERE.
 You will find instructions and applications in both English and Spanish.

 The UI Web site is user-friendly and has an online glossary, a frequently asked questions page, and information in both English and Spanish.
 After filing your application, WorkInTexas.com – the state’s job bank – automatically launches to give you the added convenience of beginning your job search immediately.